-When your dog becomes an adult, switching to an adult dog food is an option but is not mandatory.
+When your dog becomes an adult, switching to an adult dog food is highly recommended.
 While some dogs may do well long-term on puppy or all-life-stages food, the extra calories in these diets can create problems with weight gain and obesity.

-Note: Dog foods labelled “all life stages” have the energy content and composition of puppy food.
+Note: Dog foods labeled “all life stages” have the energy content and composition of puppy food.